xuyangkang/AlgorithmTemplates/README.md

 Design
 ===

-I use Emacs and C++.
+I use Emacs and C++ (Maybe C with STL?
+LOL )

-+ Why C++?
-Because Java is very tricky.
-Everything is reference except the basic types(int, char...).
-Sometimes it causes problems which is very hard to find.
-I know Java has rich resources like BigInteger class, isProbablePrime(), regex...
-But it's not used very often in programming contests.
-So it's OK to use C++.
+- Java is sometimes slow and tricky.
+Java has some useful features like BigInteger, isProbablePrime() and regex, but it's not used very often in programming contests.
+I think it's OK to use C++.

+- I often work on CodeForces, TopCoder and Russian OJs.
+They have good c++11 support.
+So I use C++11 here.

-+ Why Emacs?
-It works very well with GNU toolkits like Make, GDB.
-You can "deep" configure it with Emacs lisp.
+- Emacs works well with GNU toolkits and can be "deep" configured by emacs lisp.

-+ The most important thing: I love Emacs! // VIM MUST DIE!!

-Program is consists of algorithm and data structure.
-So the design will look like that:

-    class DataStructure {
-    };

-    class ProbSolver {
-      DataStructure ds;
-      ProbSolver(DataStructure);
-      void solve();
-    };
+Usage
+===

+- 'make install' to copy this template to your ~/
+- Patch emacs_config.txt to your ~/.emacs
+- M-x havefun to create a new problem solver from basic_temp.cpp
+- <F5> for compile
+- <F6> for debug